Control 3.3: Compliance and Regulatory Reporting

 Why This Matters for FSI

-- SEC 17a-3/4: Customer interaction records must be preserved in accessible, retrievable format
+- SEC 17a-3/4: Customer interaction records, including AI-generated communications, must be preserved in non-rewriteable, non-erasable (WORM) format and remain accessible and retrievable

-- GLBA 501(b): Safeguard effectiveness must be documented and reviewed annually
+- GLBA 501(b): Safeguard effectiveness must be documented and reviewed at least annually

 Control Description